 For this chart, I am using a Sierra 69gr SMK fired at 2750 fps.
-I established that velocity from a magnetic chronometer in front of my 20″ rifle.
+I established that velocity from a my Magnetospeed in on a 20″ rifle.
 I’ll work with a desired vital zone radius of six inches.
 That means above or below the line of sight, so there is a 12-inch total vital zone.

-When I put these values in, JBM tells me exactly what the calculated point blank zero should be for my desired 12″ zone: 291 yards.
+With these values, JBM tells me exactly what the calculated point blank zero should be for my desired 12″ zone: 291 yards.

-It also tells me I can maintain my center mass hold all the way out to 341 yards.
+It also tells me I can maintain my center mass hold, the MPBR, all the way out to 341 yards.

 As a bonus, JBM also predicts the maximum ordinate at 161 yards.

 If I go back into the calculator again using the same ballistic data and set my zero to 291 yards, you can follow the arc of the bullet using this drop chart.
 I’ve shaded the important area in red.

-Zeroing at exactly 291 yards isn’t very practical, but you can use it as a guideline.
+Zeroing at exactly 291 yards isn’t very practical, but it works as a guideline.
 Increasing my point blank zero to 300 yards gives me about the same result, with a drop of 6.2 inches at 350 yards.

 Using this data, it’s easy to see why the Army and Marines were drawn to the 300-meter zero as their “do-all” for so long.
 However, one challenging aspect of this battlesight zero is the maximum ordinate.

 With this zero, the bullet will be about 6 inches above the line of sight at 161 yards.
-If you want to hit a small target, such as a small gong or a headshot, then aiming center mass means your shot might go over the target entirely.
+If you want to hit a small target, such as a small gong or a headshot, then aiming center mass of that target means your shot might go over the target entirely.

 If your target is smaller, then you need to adjust your radius and zero to compensate.